DidacticalEnigma/DidacticalEnigma.Next/DidacticalEnigma.Next/Client/src/api/README.md

-# Service client library for JavaScript
+# DidacticalEnigmaNext client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Service client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for DidacticalEnigmaNext client.